domcermak/neural_style_transfer/README.md

 This depends a lot on the subscription tier of ngrok.
 [Free tier](https://ngrok.com/pricing) of ngrok allows up to 40 unique connections per minute.

-### How many Presentation application instances can be opened at once on different browser windows?
+### How many Presentation application sessions can be opened at once in different browser windows?

 As many as you wish.
-Each Presentation application instance has its own unique UUID which ensures that all instances get updates about newly stylized images.
+Each Presentation application session has its own unique UUID which ensures that all sessions get updates about newly stylized images.

+### How can I change style images?

+Style images are built-in and available in `./data/style/` folder.
+You can extend or replace the list of images.

+Style images constraints:

+- Only JPG and JPEG images are supported.
+- At least one style image must be present.

+> NOTE: It is recommended to use paintings or drawings as a style images.
+> Other kinds of images could result in unpleasant stylization.

 ### After scanning QR code from the Presentation application it says that the page is not accessible.
 What is the problem?

-The Presentation application is running only on localhost, but the Upload application is published via ngrok on publish DNS.
+The Presentation application runs only on localhost, but the Upload application is published via ngrok on a public IP.
 There might be 2 problems:

-- Either ngrok is not running and the Upload application is not published,
+- Either ngrok is not running and therefore the Upload application is not published,
 - or the QR code does not represent the current URL given by ngrok.

+To fix the problem:

 1. Stop and delete the docker containers.
 2. Stop ngrok.